 In a nutshell…

 “Compassion meditation produces a trio of changes.
 First, it decreases personal distress, as reflected in decreased activation of the amygdala.
-Second, it increases activation in regions of the brain associated with goal directed behaviour, as reflected in increased activation of the dorsolateral prefrontal cortex (the goal in this case is relieve the suffering…) Third, it increases the connectivity between the prefrontal cortex, the insole (where representation of the body occur), and the nucleus accumbens (where motivation and reward are processed.)
-Rather than becoming depressed by suffering , people who are trained in compassion meditation develop a strong disposition to alleviate suffering and to wish others to be happy.”
+Second, it increases activation in regions of the brain associated with goal-directed behaviour, as reflected in increased activation of the dorsolateral prefrontal cortex (the goal, in this case, is relieve the suffering…) Third, it increases the connectivity between the prefrontal cortex, the insole (where a representation of the body occur), and the nucleus accumbens (where motivation and reward are processed.)
+Rather than becoming depressed by suffering, people who are trained in compassion meditation develop a strong disposition to alleviate suffering and to wish others to be happy.”

 - Richard Davidson, The Emotional Life of Your Brain